 Discipline without smacking

 In 2008 Te Kāhui Mana Ririki was formed.
-This group, led by Hone Kaa, is a national Māori child-advocacy organisation.
+This group is a national Māori child-advocacy organisation.
 Its primary role is to advocate for the needs of Māori children and young people at a national level.
 It fronted the Papaki kore – no smacking campaign.
-As part of this campaign Kaa argued for honesty from Māori leaders about child abuse, and recognition of the role that wider whānau play in keeping children safe, promoting non-violence against children and acknowledging that Māori culture does not encourage harmful behaviour towards children.
+As part of this campaign Hone Kaa argued for honesty from Māori leaders about child abuse, and recognition of the role that wider whānau play in keeping children safe, promoting non-violence against children and acknowledging that Māori culture does not encourage harmful behaviour towards children.
 Kaa has argued that all Māori have responsibility for Māori children in abusive situations, and that the wider whānau, hapū and iwi are responsible for nurturing children.